 Part I | Design + Make (Sept.
 15-17)

-MIT students and company representatives will participate in an around-the-clock workshop to brainstorm and prototype their proposals, building on the following themes (cash prize to be announced soon):
+Students and member company representatives will participate in an around-the-clock workshop to brainstorm and prototype their proposals, building on the following themes ( $10,000 cash prize + 10 Apple Watch 4):

-- Lite Mobility: How might we make active mobility—walking, cycling, skateboarding, etc—a universally awesome experience, or even enable new ways of travel in the city, for not just individuals, but also lovers and families?
+- Life Mobility: How might we make active mobility--walking, cycling, skateboarding, scooting, etc--a universally awesome experience?
+How might new forms of active mobility enable new ways of travel in the city, for not just individuals, but also for lovers and families, and people of all abilities, needs, and incomes?

-- Socially Intelligent Robots: How might we make machines socially and sensorially emphatic to enhance the wellbeing of people and to enable a more trusting, productive and sustainable relationship?
+- Socially Intelligent Robots: How might we make machines socially and sensorially empathetic to enhance the wellbeing of people and to enable a more trusting, productive and sustainable relationship?
+How can the machines better interact with people on the move-- riders, pedestrians, cyclists, etc.?

-- The New Street: How might we reimagine the street and urban infrastructure to respond to emerging challenges associated with new technology and changing modes of consumption, and facilitate sustainable community development while prioritizing the human experience?
+- The New Street: How might we reimagine streets, public spaces and urban infrastructures to respond to emerging challenges associated with new technology and changing modes of consumption and production?
+How might we facilitate sustainable community development while prioritizing the human experience?

 Part II | Member Workshop (Sept.
 17)

-Join the UCSD Design Lab, MIT researchers and chief scientists/designers of member companies for lightning talks, sharing of new technologies and research learnings, identification of sectoral challenges, ideation on potential solutions, and review of outstanding proposals from the Design+Hack session.
+Join the UCSD Design Lab, MIT researchers, and chief scientists/designers of member companies for lightning talks, sharing of new technologies and research learnings, identification of sectoral challenges, ideation on potential solutions, and review of outstanding proposals from the designathon.

 8:30am | Breakfast